Te Kete Ipurangi Navigation:

 Conversion table from rubric scores to scale scores

-The table and its associated information have been put together in response to requests from teachers and schools, particularly so that they can widen the formative use of the e-asTTle writing tool.
-Teachers can use the table to convert an e-asTTle rubric score to an e-asTTle writing scale score (an aWs score) and curriculum level descriptor.
-This is useful, for instance, when:
+The table and its associated information have been put together so that you can widen the formative use of the e-asTTle writing tool.
+You can use the table to convert an e-asTTle rubric score to an e-asTTle writing scale score (an aWs score) and curriculum level descriptor.

-• Ÿ students have revised drafts that were originally written as part of a normal e-asTTle assessment
+• students have revised drafts that were originally written as part of a normal e-asTTle assessment.

 Return to top